Running a Nonprofit |

 If you’re a typical nonprofit, you probably collect a significant amount of sensitive information from your users—even if it’s simply the IP addresses gathered by your site statistics package.
-And after last year’s Target debacle and frightening data breach, millions of users are more skittish than ever about providing personal information to both businesses and organizations.
+And after all the recent news about Facebook and the millions of users whose data was potentially breached, online visitors are becoming more skittish than ever about providing personal information to both businesses and organizations.
 Suddenly information that users have considered private and protected seems all too vulnerable.

 First, let’s talk about why this is so important.